Ice hockey in Switzerland: Men

-They have 67 IIHF Championships appearances dating all the way back to 1930.
+They have 67 IIHF Championships appearances dating back to 1930.
 This includes three distinguished second place finishes in 1935, 2013, and 2018.
 Additionally, they have made eight European Championship appearances, including a first place gold finish in 1921.

 The men’s national team boasts a respected twenty Olympic appearances, including bronze medal finishes in 1928 and 1948.

 Women

 The women's national team has participated in every iteration of the IIHF Women's World Championship since the tournament was officially established in 1990 and have played exclusively in the Top Division since 2007.
 They have appeared in every women's ice hockey tournament at the Winter Olympics since 2006.
 In addition, they participated in all six IIHF European Women Championships before the tournament was discontinued after 1995.

 The Swiss women's national team boasts a bronze medal from each major international tournament.
 They won a bronze medal at the 1995 IIHF European Women Championships, the 2012 IIHF Women's World Championship, and in the women's ice hockey tournament at the 2014 Winter Olympics.